‘It is not an exaggeration to say that this baby could soon become the most dangerous woman in the world!’

 ‘And, once again, how do you know all this?’

-Pope Benedict pursed his lip.
+Pope Benedict closed his eyes and frowned.
 ‘The Messengers are totally independent of the Commander?’

 ‘Not totally, Messengers are summoned to meet the Commander, but the Messengers never see the Commanders face.’